sirixdb/sirix/README.md

 https://kops.uni-konstanz.de/handle/123456789/27250

 ## Mailinglist
 Any questions or even consider to contribute or use Sirix?
-Use https://groups.google.com/d/forum/sirix-discuss to ask questions.
+Use the [Mailing List](https://groups.google.com/d/forum/sirix-discuss) to ask questions.
 Any kind of question, may it be a API-question or enhancement proposal, questions regarding use-cases are welcome...
 Don't hesitate to ask questions or make suggestions for improvements.
 At the moment also API-related suggestions and critics are of utmost importance.

 ## Why should you even bother?
 Do you have to handle irregular data without knowing the schema before storing the data?
 You currently store this data in a relational DBMS?
 Maybe a tree-structured (XML or JSON) storage system much better suits your needs as it doesn't require a predefined schema before even knowing the structure of the data which has to be persisted.